attrindade/poa-weather-analysis/README.md

 ## What's next? <a name="next"></a>

+The medium's article for this project can be found [in this repository](https://medium.com/@attrindade).
+If you want to contact me or there's any question about the analysis, feel free to reach me on https://www.linkedin.com/in/attrindade/.

-After this EDA I'm planning to explore other parts of this data (like thermal amplitude) and if I can get more data (other years) I will thing about doing some forecasting.
+After this EDA I'm planning to explore other parts of this data (like thermal amplitude) and if I can get more data (other years) I will think about doing some forecasting.

 This will only happen in the future, so see you next time!